155th Street station (IND Concourse Line)

 The 155th Street station (155th Street–Eighth Avenue on some signage) is a local station on the IND Concourse Line of the New York City Subway.
 It is located at the intersection of the bi-level 155th Street's lower level and Frederick Douglass Boulevard, at the border of Harlem and the Coogan's Bluff section of Washington Heights neighborhoods of Manhattan.
-It is served by the D train at all times except rush hours in the peak direction and the B during rush hours only.
+It is served by the D train at all times except rush hours in the peak direction and the B weekdays only.
 The station opened in 1933, along with the rest of the Concourse Line.

 History

 This station was built as part of the IND Concourse Line, which was one of the original lines of the city-owned Independent Subway System (IND).
 The route of the Concourse Line was approved to Bedford Park Boulevard on June 12, 1925 by the New York City Board of Transportation.
 Construction of the line began in July 1928.
 The station opened on July 1, 1933, along with the rest of the Concourse subway.